 ESCP Europe’s Executive Master in Energy Management participants’ international seminar in Washington, DC & Houston, TX took place from 30th May – 4th June.
-This annual study trip was co-organised with the Research Centre for Energy Management and Energy Stream CMG
+This annual study trip was co-organised with the Energy Management Centre and Energy Stream CMG

 Our students gained a deep udnerstanding of the American energy industry from a series of lectures and workshops delivered by top American energy leaders.
 The trip included visits to: Halliburton, Independent Petroleum Association of America, Americans For Tax Reform, University Club, US Energy Stream, EnerVest, GE Oil & Gas, HBW Resources LLC, Cheniere Liquefaction Plant Sabine Pass, and the Ocean Star Offshore Drilling Rig & Museum in Houston, TX.

-ESCP Europe Business School and its Research Centre for Energy Management would like to announce that the application process for the September 2016 intake of the MSc in Energy Management will remain open due to a large number of submission applications.
+ESCP Europe Business School and its Energy Management Centre would like to announce that the application process for the September 2016 intake of the MSc in Energy Management will remain open due to a large number of submission applications.